embeepea-scratch/snapshot-feeder/README.md

 The Data Snapshots module imports image URLS and metadata from the image server through a collection of _feed_ files.
-There are two types of feed files: a single _master feed file_, and many individual _snapshot feed files_.
+There are two types of feed files:
+_master feed files_, and _snapshot feed files_.

-The individual _snapshot feed files_ are located in the data source image directories.
-Each line in one of these files contains a comma-delimited set of fields that give the metadata and URLs associated with a _Data Snapshot_ node.
-The snapshot feed files are named according to the pattern
+The _snapshot feed files_ contain URLs and other data associated with _Data Snapshot_ nodes; each line in one of these files contains the information that Drupal uses to import one _Data Snapshot_ node.
+These files are named according to one of the patterns

   ```
       [machine-name]--[YYYY-MM-DD--HH-mm-ss].csv
+      [machine-name]--[YYYY-MM-DD--HH-mm-ss].NNN.csv
   ```

-where `[machine-name]` is the machine name of the data source, and `[YYYY-MM-DD-HH-mm-ss]` is a time stamp that indicates when the feed file was generated.
-This time stamp does not necessarily relate to the dates of the images mentioned in the file -- it is simply used as a unique key to make it easy to keep track of whether the file has been downloaded and processed.
+where `[machine-name]` is the machine name of the data source, `[YYYY-MM-DD-HH-mm-ss]` is a time stamp that indicates when the feed file was generated, and `NNN` is a sequence number (not all snapshot feed files have sequence numbers).
+The time stamp does not necessarily relate to the dates of the images mentioned in the file -- it is simply used as a unique key to make it easy to keep track of whether the file has been downloaded and processed.